-This chapter is vaguely relevant to Section G4(vi) of the 2017 CICM Primary Syllabus, which asks the exam candidate to "explain the factors that determine systemic blood pressures".
-Judging by their use of the plural "pressures", the college examiners were interested in the systolic, diastolic and mean arterial blood pressure parameters, rather than the concept of blood pressure as a whole.
+This chapter is vaguely relevant to Section G4(iv) of the 2023 CICM Primary Syllabus, which asks the exam candidate to "explain the factors that determine systemic blood pressure and its regulation".
+Historically, the last version of the syllabus used the pluural "pressures", implying that the college examiners were interested in the systolic, diastolic and mean arterial blood pressure parameters, rather than the concept of blood pressure as a whole; and just because the plural has disappeared does not make these variables any less important.
 In addition to these characteristics which are mainly found in living pulsatile circulatory systems, the systemic circulation also has a mean systemic filling pressure and mean circulatory filling pressure, which become apparent in the absence of pulsatile flow.
 Because the discussion of those parameters is usually associated with the discussion of venous return and cardiac output, they have been banished into another section.

 - Pressure is usually represented as force / surface area